 View details: View and update the list of connected clients.
 The list shows IP address, protocol, port, state, and PID/process of each connection.

 Ongoing recordings

 Shows ongoing recordings and their designated storage space.

 Recordings: View ongoing and filtered recordings and their source.
-For more information, see space where the recording is saved.
+For more information, see Recordings on page 23Shows the storage space where the recording is saved.

 Video